Gen. Wesley Clark, retired four-star U.S. Army general, Supreme Allied Commander of NATO during the Kosovo War.

 GEN. WESLEY CLARK: Well, in a way.
 But, you know, history doesn’t repeat itself exactly twice.
 What I did warn about when I testified in front of Congress in 2002, I said if you want to worry about a state, it shouldn’t be Iraq, it should be Iran.
 But this government, our administration, wanted to worry about Iraq, not Iran.

 I knew why, because I had been through the Pentagon right after 9/11.
-About ten days after 9/11, I went through the Pentagon and I saw Secretary Rumsfeld and Deputy Secretary Wolfowitz.
+About 10 days after 9/11, I went through the Pentagon, and I saw Secretary Rumsfeld and Deputy Secretary Wolfowitz.
 I went downstairs just to say hello to some of the people on the Joint Staff who used to work for me, and one of the generals called me in.
 He said, "Sir, you’ve got to come in and talk to me a second."
 I said, "Well, you’re too busy."
 He said, "No, no." He says, "We’ve made the decision we’re going to war with Iraq."
 This was on or about the 20th of September.
 I said, "We’re going to war with Iraq?
 Why?"
 He said, "I don’t know."
 He said, "I guess they don’t know what else to do."
 So I said, "Well, did they find some information connecting Saddam to al-Qaeda?"
 He said, "No, no." He says, "There’s nothing new that way.
 They just made the decision to go to war with Iraq."
-He said, "I guess it’s like we don’t know what to do about terrorists, but we’ve got a good military and we can take down governments."
+He said, "I guess it’s like we don’t know what to do about terrorists, but we’ve got a good military, and we can take down governments."
 And he said, "I guess if the only tool you have is a hammer, every problem has to look like a nail."

 So I came back to see him a few weeks later, and by that time we were bombing in Afghanistan.
 I said, "Are we still going to war with Iraq?"
 And he said, "Oh, it’s worse than that."
 He reached over on his desk.
 He picked up a piece of paper.
-And he said, "I just got this down from upstairs" — meaning the Secretary of Defense’s office — "today."
+And he said, "I just got this down from upstairs" — meaning the secretary of defense’s office — "today."
 And he said, "This is a memo that describes how we’re going to take out seven countries in five years, starting with Iraq, and then Syria, Lebanon, Libya, Somalia, Sudan and, finishing off, Iran."
 I said, "Is it classified?"
 He said, "Yes, sir."
 I said, "Well, don’t show it to me."
 And I saw him a year or so ago, and I said, "You remember that?"
 He said, "Sir, I didn’t show you that memo!
 I didn’t show it to you!"

 AMY GOODMAN: I’m sorry.
 What did you say his name was?